Welcome to Our Aquatic Physical Therapy Program!

 Click the photos below for a close-up view of our aquatic therapy sessions.

-Aquatic therapy allows patients to take advantage of physical properties of water to assist them in performing therapeutic exercises or positions that will help them work toward their physical therapy goals.
-The buoyancy of the water allow people to exercise with less compressive force on their joints, and can allow people with limited weight bearing restriction to begin to walk normally.
+Aquatic therapy allows patients to take advantage of the physical properties of water to assist them in performing therapeutic exercises or positions that will help them work toward their physical therapy goals.
+The buoyancy of the water allows people to exercise with less compressive force on their joints and can allow people with limited weight-bearing restriction to begin to walk normally.
 This will vary on the depth of the water.
 The hydrostatic pressure can help those with compromised cardiovascular systems and those with swelling in extremities.
 The viscosity of the water can support those with poor balance, as well as providing increased resistance to those able to move quickly.